jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

 =================================================================================
-how I test if two things are NOT Equal
+another way to test if two things are NOT Equal
 =================================================================================

 ----